 Four days per week (Monday thru Thursday) of SPEs for DTC 471 and DTC 451, plus Friday classes.
 This is an intensive semester, with lots of homework.
-The Program does not recommend employment during this semester.
+The Program does not recommend outside jobs

 In every semester, the SPE instructors may have 1 or 2 additional days (on ANY weekday) that they need the whole class to meet for orientations, mid-semester meetings/reviews, field trips, case study presentations, etc. Instructors give students advance notice of this.